 There are potential conflicts of interest to which the Directors and officers of the Corporation and the executive officers of Brookfield GP are subject in connection with the operations of the Corporation.
 In particular, certain of the Directors and officers of the Corporation and the executive officers of Brookfield GP may be involved with other companies whose operations may, from time to time, be in direct competition with those of the Corporation or with entities which may, from time to time, provide financing to, or make equity investments in, competitors of the Corporation.
 Conflicts, if any, will be subject to the procedures and remedies available under the CBCA.
-The CBCA provides that in the event a director or officer of a company is a party to, or is a director or officer of a party to, or has a material interest in any person who is a party to, a material contract or material transaction with the Corporation, whether made or proposed, the director or officer will disclose his or her interest in such contract or transaction, subject to certain limited exceptions set out in the CBCA.
-As at March 28, 2012, none of the Directors or officers of Brookfield GP are aware of any existing or potential material conflicts of interest with the Corporation or any of its subsidiaries.
+The CBCA provides that in the event a director or officer of a company is a party to, or is a director or officer of a party to, or has a material interest in any person who is a party to, a material contract or material transaction with the Corporation, whether made or proposed, the director or officer will disclose his or her interest in such contract or transaction and, in the case of directors, will refrain from voting on any matter in respect of such contract or transaction, subject to certain limited exceptions set out in the CBCA.
+As at March 28, 2012, none of the Directors or officers of the Corporation or the executive officers of Brookfield GP are aware of any existing or potential material conflicts of interest with the Corporation or any of its subsidiaries.